-I'm a data scientist who loves applying machine learning and data mining techniques to solve real world problems.
+I'm a computer scientist who loves using machine learning and data mining techniques to solve real world problems.
 I design algorithms for spatio-temporal pattern mining.
 Currently, my research is focused on realizing automated situation-awareness from ubiquitously collected mobility data.

 As of August 2017, I work as an assistant professor in Leiden Institute of Advanced Computer Science (LIACS) at Leiden University.
 I am also a member of ADA research group.
 Previously, I worked as a post doctoral researcher in Design and Analysis of Communication Systems (DACS) group at University of Twente in the Living Smart campus project .

 Before joining DACS, I was the project leader of SaxShirt project in Ambient Intelligence group (AMI) at Saxion University of Applied Sciences.
 I received my PhD degree from Pervasive Systems (PS) group at University of Twente on analysing mobility data.
 Before coming to the Netherlands, I completed both my Master’s and Bachelor’s studies in computer engineering in Iran.

 Find the full list of my publications in google scholar

 It has been a while since my life has started to go on with a fast pace but I have always saved some time for my hobbies.
 I’m an art and culture lover, I swim, I love traveling to exotic places, and watching good movies from all around the world.